Content

 3. Who are the eligible school districts?

-Link to eligible school districts document.
+Link to eligible school districts documentPDF Document.

 4. How were the schools selected to reflect both rural and urban districts?

-Initial modeling identified 170 districts – 60% rural and 40% urban; and all of them are underfunded districts with 49% in EBF tier 1 (most underfunded), 43% in tier 2, and 8% in tier 3.
+Initial modeling identified 170 districts – 60% rural and 40% urban.
+All of them are underfunded districts, with 49% in EBF Tier 1 (most underfunded), 43% in Tier 2, and 8% in Tier 3.

 The 60/40 split is aligned to the composition of all Tier 1, 2, and 3 districts in the state.
 National Center for Education Statistics locale classifications were used to determine which districts were rural and which were urban.